loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 ### Secure SSH

-SSH is listening on all interfaces (LAN and WAN).
-I like to only be able to SSH via the LAN interface.
+SSH is listening on all interfaces (LAN and WAN), but I prefer to only be able to SSH via the LAN interface.
 Use the commands below to change that.

 ```
 uci set dropbear.@dropbear[0].Interface='lan'